Rockruff/CITS5206-2025S2-Group-1/README.md

 ## Building & Deployment

-This repository includes a `Dockerfile` that enables simple and consistent deployment of the SafeTrack system to any cloud environment.
+This repository includes a `Dockerfile` that enables simple and consistent deployment of the system to any cloud environment.

 ### 1. Build the Docker Image